saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

 The MacOS X (Maverick) developper step by step guide to salt installation
 =========================================================================
-:Author:
-    Benjamin Garrigues

-:Version: 1.0 of 2013/11/15
-:Dedication: To the nice people of #salt on freenode

 This document provides a step by step guide to installing a salt cluster (one master, one minion running on a local VM) on Mac OS X to start playing with salt.
 It is aimed at developers, so it may be a little too slow for experienced admins.
 At the end of it, you will have installed a bare nginx on a minion using the master.
 The official (linux) walkthrough can be found `here